Christmas Expo Raises $20,495 US Dollars

 A Thank You From Kenya & The American Cancer Society

-The 2018 Christmas Expo has been presented with a unique opportunity: To Give the Gift of Hope to cancer patients in Sub-Saharan Africa.
-At the request of of the American Cancer Society, and as part of the Relay For Life of Second Life’s Global Outreach the Expo is honored to be able to direct all our fundraising to fulfill an urgent need by funding TWO Patient Navigators to work with the more than 1500 cancer patients at the Kenyatta National Hospital in Nairobi.
+The 2018 Christmas Expo was presented with a unique opportunity: To Give the Gift of Hope to cancer patients in Sub-Saharan Africa.
+At the request of of the American Cancer Society, and as part of the Relay For Life of Second Life’s Global Outreach the Expo was honored to be able to direct all our fundraising to fulfill an urgent need by funding TWO Patient Navigators to work with the more than 1500 cancer patients at the Kenyatta National Hospital in Nairobi.

 What is Patient Navigation?

 A process by which a patient navigator guides patients diagnosed with cancer through and around barriers in the

 complex cancer care system to help ensure timely diagnoses and treatment.